-- a.
-No byproduct material will be received, possessed, or used in a physical form that is "in unsealed form, on foils or plated sources, or sealed in glass," that exceeds the quantities in Schedule C in 10 CFR 30.72, and - b.
-No 10 CFR Part 40 specifically licensed source material, including natural uranium, depleted uranium and uranium hexafluoride will be received, possessed, or used during this period.
+- a) No byproduct material will be received, possessed, or used in a physical form that is "in unsealed form, on foils or plated sources, or sealed in glass," that exceeds the quantities in Schedule C in 10 CFR 30.72, and - b) No 10 CFR Part 40 specifically licensed source material, including natural uranium, depleted uranium and uranium hexafluoride will be received, possessed, or used during this period.

-The following radioactive sources will be used for the Radiation Monitoring System and laboratory/portable monitoring instrumentation:^(a)
+The following radioactive sources will be used for the Radiation Monitoring System and laboratory/portable monitoring instrumentation:1

-Radioactive Licensee Material (Element and Mass Number) ^(a) ve Licensee Element and umber) ^(a) Chemical and/or Physical Form ^(a) Maximum quantity that licensee may possess at any one time ^(a) Any byproduct material with atomic numbers 1 through 93 inclusive roduct with atomic Sealed Sources ^(b) No single source to exceed 100 millicuries sive ; 5 Curies total • Americium-241 ım-241 Sealed Sources ^(b) No single source to exceed 300 millicuries 500 millicuries total No tes: s: a.
-This information remains in effect between the issuance of the CC and the Commission's 52.103(g) finding for each unit, and will be designated historical information after that time. en the issuance of the COL for each unit, and will be at time. b.
-Includes calibratio Includes calib pration and reference source es.

-12.2.3 COMBINED LICENSE INFORMATION

-STD COL 12.2-1 This COL item is addressed in Subsection 12.2.1.1.10.
+Radioactive Licensee Material (Element and Mass Number) 1 Chemical and/or Physical Form 1 Maximum Quantity That Licensee May Possess at Any One Time 1 Any byproduct material with atomic numbers 1 through 93 inclusive Sealed Sources 2 No single source to exceed 100 millicuries 5 Curies total Americium-241 Sealed Sources 2 No single source to exceed 300 millicuries 500 millicuries total This information remains in effect between the issuance of the COL and the Commission's 52.103(g) finding for each unit, and will be designated historical information after that time.
+Includes calibration and reference sources.
+12.2.3 COMBINED LICENS SE INFORMATION STD COL 12.2-1 This COL item is addressed in Subsection 12.2.1.1.
+10.